1:1 Domestic Abuse Prevention Programme

 For cases in care proceedings we would need a copy of a full robust risk assessment completed by an expert domestic abuse risk assessor that recommends the programme and confirms the Fathers suitability.
 For details on the domestic abuse assessments that DV-ACT provide please visit our assessments page.

-How much does the programme cost?
+How is the programme funded?

 In the event that the client does not complete the programme a final report can still be completed outlining sessions missed/attended, recommendations for further work and risk management strategies.
-Each stage will be invoiced separately, please contact us for full terms and conditions.
-What reports are included?
+Pease contact us for fees and terms and conditions

-For those that have not first completed a risk assessment with DV-ACT a brief suitability report will be provided setting out the agreed treatment goals, what the programme will cover and how long it will take.
+For those that have not first completed a risk assessment with DV-ACT a letter will be provided setting out the agreed treatment goals, what the programme will cover and how long it will take.
 Clients who are found unsuitable will receive a letter, setting out the reasons why they are unsuitable for this programme.
 A detailed final report is provided following the conclusion of the work including the following:

 sessions missed/attended;